Skip to content

 Dried products can last for months and sometimes years.

-Is Dried Squid Bad For You?
+Is Dried Squid Healthy for You?

 Squid, overall, is good for the body.
 Drying the squid does not change its taste or nutritional value.
 Drying it preserves the scent and tastes better.